Every successful restaurant has one thing in common: they know exactly who they are serving.

 Geographics: Where Are Your Customers?

 Your location plays a huge role in shaping your customer base.
 Consider whether your business benefits from steady local traffic, relies on seasonal tourism, or serves commuters passing through.
+It’s also essential to assess if your location has enough potential customers in the area to support your restaurant.

 Important geographic factors include: